Join our group therapy now!

 To be a parenting facilitator in Texas, you are required to have 88 hours of training.
 This training is designed to provide the 16 hours of training in the laws governing parenting coordination and parenting facilitation and the multiple styles and procedures used in different models of service required to serve as a parenting coordinator or facilitator in Texas (see below), and covers the following learning objectives:

-ancient proverb of the Kikuyu people, a tribal group in Keny
+Proverb of the Kikuyu people, a tribal group in Kenya

 The mental health and attorney licensing boards in Texas have adopted rules for parenting coordination and parenting facilitation.
 Please see the following links: